Our Lady of the Angels School (Illinois): School closure

-The church parish closed on December 31, 1990.
-St. Francis of Assisi received the former OLA church community.
+By the 40th anniversary of the school fire, Our Lady of the Angels mostly educated Black and Hispanic children from preschool to 8th grade, and had a severely diminished enrollment of 130 students, only about 26 of whom were Catholic.
 Due to the steep decline in the number of students, the Archdiocese of Chicago closed Our Lady of the Angels School once the Class of 1999 graduated.
 The closing date was June 30, 1999.
 The final graduating class dedicated a historic marker and fire memorial within the school.
 Due to the conflict between church and state property, this religious statue and pedestal have since been removed to the Holy Family Church.

 In 2001, Kelly Hall became disused.

 At first the Nuestra America Charter High School opened in the former Our Lady of the Angels building.
 Nuestra America closed in 2002.
 The building was subsequently leased to Galapagos Charter School until it also closed in June 2016, citing financial pressures.
 The school had 236 students when it closed.

 Circa 1992 to 2012, another church leased the OLA church building.
 In 2009, the YMCA began operating in Kelly Hall in a partnership with the archdiocese.
 The Our Lady of the Angels Church building had another dedication in 2012.
 Renovations on that building had an estimated cost of $2,200,000, but money was not spent as volunteer work had the renovation done.
 The time done for the renovation was one month short of one year.

 In 2017 the Mission of Our Lady of the Angels began work to turn the former school building into a multipurpose facility: dormitories for retreats and volunteers, offices, a kitchen, a center for outreach efforts, and food pantry facilities.
 The renovations finished in 2022.
 That year, the memorial was moved back to the OLA church building.